East-West Passenger Rail

-East-West Rail (occasionally referred to as West-East Rail) is a proposed passenger rail project that would provide new service between Boston and Western Massachusetts, with stops including Worcester, Palmer, Springfield, Chester, and Pittsfield.
-The 171 mi route would use the former mainline of the Boston and Albany Railroad, which is now owned by CSX Transportation.
+East-West Rail (also referred to as West-East Rail) is a proposed intercity passenger rail project that would provide new service between Boston and western Massachusetts, with stops including Worcester, Palmer, Springfield, Pittsfield, and Amtrak's Albany–Rensselaer station in New York.
+The 171 mi route between Boston and Albany would use the former mainline of the Boston and Albany Railroad, which is now owned by the Massachusetts Bay Transit Authority and CSX Transportation.

-Current passenger rail services on the corridor are the MBTA Framingham/Worcester Line — which only operates between Boston and Worcester — and Amtrak's Lake Shore Limited, which operates between Boston South Station and Albany–Rensselaer station once-a-day in each direction.
+Current passenger rail services on the corridor are the MBTA Framingham/Worcester Line — which operates between Boston and Worcester — and Amtrak's Lake Shore Limited, which operates between Boston South Station and Albany–Rensselaer station once-a-day in each direction.
 East-West Rail is intended to increase the speed and frequency of service on the corridor.

-A western Massachusetts passenger corridor has been considered for over forty years.
 Under pressure from multiple constituencies in western Massachusetts—including elected officials, advocates and citizens—the Massachusetts Department of Transportation (MassDOT) moved forward with an East-West Rail study in 2018.
-Boston-area political leaders see East-West Rail as a solution to workforce and housing issues, while Western Massachusetts officials see expanded rail service as a link to Boston’s growing economy.
+Boston-area political leaders see East-West Rail as a solution to workforce and housing issues, while western Massachusetts officials see expanded rail service as a link to Boston's growing economy.